esito/ano-doc/src/mdx/div/old-docs/ano-language/dbmasker/ano-syntax.md

 Built in transformations:

-- Email - Translates space, hyphen and underscore resutling in a valid email address
+- Email - Translates space, hyphen and underscore resulting in a valid email address
 - CreditCard - Adjust last digit for MOD10 validation

 </td>